UFC Fight Night: Swanson vs. Stephens: Background

 Ray Borg was scheduled to face Ryan Benoit at the event.
 However, on June 18 it was announced that Benoit had to pull out of the fight due to injury and was replaced by promotional newcomer Shane Howell.

 Co-main event fighter Kelvin Gastelum initially weighed in over the 171 pound welterweight limit at 173 pounds.
 His subsequent efforts to make weight over the next two hours failed, hence he was forced to surrender 20 percent of his purse to opponent Nico Musoke.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: